 4. Meal Frequency

-Eating smaller meals more frequently was related to lower body mass index (BMI) and maintenance of weight loss, according to a study in the Journal of the Academy of Nutrition and Dietetics.
+Eating smaller, more frequent meals was related to lower body mass index (BMI) and maintenance of weight loss in a study in the Journal of the Academy of Nutrition and Dietetics.
 Not only will this approach to eating stabilize blood-sugar levels and keep your energy levels on track, it’ll leave you less likely to give into your cravings.

 5. Don’t Skip Meals